EVDOG4LIFE/RetailerSystemPrompts/README.md

 # RetailerSystemPrompts

-A collection of system prompts from various retailers
+A collection of system prompts from various retailers.

+Why?

+Because it's fun.